MengLeZhang/crimeMaps-preReg-code/docs/manuscript and title page.md

 - $C_g$ Total crime counts around a house using police.uk (i.e. geomasked crime count).
 For records before Dec 2010, we use South Yorkshire Police's geocoded data, our inferred-snap list, and details from data.police.uk to create what data would have been on police.uk if it had launched earlier (see data section).
 - $C_r$ Total crime counts around a house using police force records.
 Although errors can exist in the police data, we assume this is the real crime count for simplicity.
 We do not believe this will adversely affect our design.
 - $M_s$ Sum of snaps around a house
 - $U$ confounding factors affecting $Y$ and other variables.

-Some are observed, and some are unobserved.
+Examples of confounders are:
+- The real location of crimes which can lower house prices in an area.
+Higher areas of crime could also result in higher geomasking error.
+- The locations of houses sold.
+Location can affect houses prices and we know that Snap points are located near urban features such as the centre of roads.

 Imagine two period: one before the launch of police.uk ($T$ = 0) and one afterwards ($T = 1$).
 For now, assume that $T = 0$ refers to the year 2010 and $T = 1$ is the year 2011.
 Furthermore imagine these counterfactuls: let $W = 1$ be a world where police.uk's website existed during period $T$ and $W = 0$ be a world it didn't.